iamyadavsaurabh/lms-full-stack/DEPLOYMENT.md

 **Your Working URLs:**
 - Frontend: `https://lms-full-stack-xvml.vercel.app`
 - Backend: `https://lms-full-stack-five-liard.vercel.app`

+⚠️ **If you get "function property cannot be reused" error, you MUST delete these projects and create new ones with different names.**

 ### Network Errors Fix 🔧
 If you're getting network errors, try these solutions: